 Please note that this review was not paid for or sponsored by any third party.
 I purchased this product with my own money and the opinions in this review are strictly my own.
 I am not affiliated with Costco or any of its suppliers.
 I am just a fan of the company.
 I write these reviews to help my fellow shoppers.

-In summary, I don’t think it’s possible to find a cheaper, tastier pumpkin pie for the holiday season.
+Basically I don’t think it’s possible to find a tastier, cheaper pumpkin pie.
 If you make your own pie from scratch, I commend you!
-Even so, a Costco pumpkin pie is great to have as a backup or even just to enjoy in the weeks before or after Thanksgiving.
-For those of you like me who are repeat purchasers of the Costco Pumpkin Pie, you and your guests will not be disappointed this year.
+Even if you do a Costco pumpkin pie is great to have as a backup.

 What’s your favorite Thanksgiving dessert?
 Do you prefer whipped cream or ice cream with your pumpkin pie?